3.2 Collaboration

 Are there differences in collaborating in teacher-centred education and student-centred education?
 What is the best strategy when collaborating?
 Can tutoring be seen as a form of collaboration?
 Does collaboration provide social capital?

 In teacher-centred education, you take the lead.
 In exercises that follow your explanations, you have the opportunity to create group formations through which students meet other students.
 If you let your students choose who to work with, they will habitually choose the same groups over and over again.
 In time, these familiar partnerships act as a trap for students.
 Out of force of habit, they will stay with their own group.
 Multiple segregated groups then develop, and separation can occur between them.
-Students then no longer dare and can freely choose with whom they want to collaborate.
+Students then no can freely choose with whom they want to collaborate.

-Therefore, consider initiating a group process in which you ask your students to cooperate with others in exercises that follow whole class teaching.
-In similar exercises, make sure that everyone meets new fellow students.
+Therefore, consider initiating a group process in which you ask your students to cooperate with others in exercises that follow teaching the entire class.
+You then ensure that students work together in different combinations.
+In exercises, you define different roles through which students gain experience of both following and leading.

 Lukianoff (2018), Greg and Jonathan Haidt